-As for the modus operandi of money-laundering offences related to computer fraud as predicate offenses, there were cases where the maximum amount of cash was withdrawn from ATMs using cash cards obtained via special fraud offenses, and the maximum amount for transfer was remitted to accounts in names of other persons.
+As for the modus operandi of money laundering offences related to computer fraud as predicate offenses, there were cases where the maximum amount of cash was withdrawn from ATMs using cash cards obtained via specialized fraud offenses, and the maximum amount for transfer was illegally remitted to accounts managed by the criminals from the accounts of the victims.
 Also, a criminal organization in China illegally accessed the business system of a financial institution in Japan and illegally remitted money to an account in the name of another person, and a criminal group of Chinese in Japan withdrew cash from the account.
+Furthermore, there were cases where crypto-assets obtained by fraudulent acts on the server of a crypto-asset wallet service were transferred to the anonymous account of a decentralized crypto-asset exchange managed by the criminal.